hyperstack-org/hyperstack/docs/dsl/hyper-store.md

 A Store will have one or more *Reactive State Variables* or *State* for short.
 States are read using the `state` method, and are changed using the `mutate` method.

 `state.items` reads the current value of the state named `items`.
-Hyperloop tracks all reads of state, and mutating those states will trigger a re-render of any Components depending on the current value.
+Hyperstack tracks all reads of state, and mutating those states will trigger a re-render of any Components depending on the current value.

-`mutate.items` returns the current value of the state named `items`, but also tells Hyperloop that the value is changing, and that any Components depending on the current value will have to be re-rendered.
+`mutate.items` returns the current value of the state named `items`, but also tells Hyperstack that the value is changing, and that any Components depending on the current value will have to be re-rendered.

 The one thing you must remember to do is use `mutate` if you intend to update the internal value of a state.
 For example if the state contains a hash, and you are updating the Hash's internal value you would use `mutate` otherwise the change will go unrecorded.